 - Distribution by Interfaces

-- ٠ Distribution by Hosts
+Distribution by Hosts

-- Distribution by Proces
+- Distribution by Process

-Distribution by Conversations

 Distribution by Services

-- Distribution by Protocols
+Distribution by Protocols

 Distribution by QoS

+Distribution by ADS

 - Distribution by AS

 Distribution by Interfaces

 Distribution of traffic by interfaces is available for Exporter node only.
 It shows how network traffic that passed through the selected exporter is distributed to its interfaces and which interfaces are top bandwidth consumers.
 This is useful if you want to look into how much exporter traffic has passed through specific interface (in total, In and Out directions).